KoslickiLab/KEGG_sketching_annotation/KEGG_scripts/README.md

 | 21, 31, 51   | 1, 10, 100, 1000 | NT            |
 | 5, 7, 11, 15 | 1, 10, 100, 1000 | AA            |

-2. `dump_hashes.py` is a python script that will dump all the hashes of a given sourmash signature collection.
+2. `dump_hashes.sh` is script that will dump all the hashes of a given sourmash signature collection.
 Such as one output from `sketch_genes_KO.sh`.
 This will be used in the future to create bloom filters or the like to store the hashes for fast lookups.